nathan-folsom/jotai-composition/src/article.md

       );
     }

 This component is nice... until we run into use cases that require additional functionality.
 For example, a search bar!
-The simplest way to go add search functionality is to just add a prop that conditionally renders a search input and to implement the filtering logic within the component.
+The simplest way to add search functionality is to just add an `enableSearch` prop and filtering logic within the component.

     ...